MicrosoftDocs/learn/learn-pr/azure/tour-azure-services-and-features/includes/6-exercise-work-with-blades.md

 1. On the **Compute** blade, you can see these various options at the top, a search box and some labeled dropdown boxes.

-1. Type [kbd]virtual machine images[/kbd] into the search box and press ENTER.
+1. Type `virtual machine images` into the search box and press ENTER.
 You should now see a filtered list of Compute services related to virtual machine images.

 1. Explore the available dropdown filter boxes by clicking on the down arrow (it looks a bit like a chevron) and try some of them out.
 When you are satisfied, move on to the next step.